MaCaki/image_manager/README.md

 # Image Manager and Grading Application

-A small django application for the managing images collected as part of medical studies and allowing users to assign grades relating to Trachoma infection.
+A simple django application for uploading and grading images collected as part of medical studies and allowing users to assign grades relating to Trachoma infection.
+This application also exposes access to the images and grades through an API allowing creation of training sets for image classification pipelines.

 ## Application Flow: